bakirtzisg/security-analyst-dashboard/README.md

    This dashboard does not do any of the analysis, but rather provides a user interface to interactively visualize the data received by Cybok.

 ## Prerequisites

+   The following are required to run the dashboard.

    * Git
    * Java JDK 8
    * Python 3.6.x